t20071/v2_CBDC_MODEL_stream/replit.md

 - **initial_conditions.md**: Detailed documentation of all initial conditions, parameter values, and empirical sources
 - **agent_interactions_mermaid.md**: Detailed Mermaid charts showing all agent interactions, network structures, and decision processes
 - **agent_behaviors_detailed.md**: Complete list of all agent behaviors with detailed explanations and academic references
+- **cbdc_hypotheses.md**: Complete framework of all hypotheses (H1, H3, H4, H6) with theoretical foundations and measurement approaches
 - **Agent Flow Chart**: Interactive visualization of agent interactions available in the simulation interface

 ## Changelog